-Many people ask whether it is possible to transfer or move space from D: to C drive, because C: drive is running out of space.
+Many people ask whether it is possible to transfer or move space from D: to C drive, because C: drive is getting full.
 Low disk space is common issue in both Windows PC and server.
 When it happens, nobody likes to reinstall Windows/programs, or waste a long time to recreate partitions and restore everything from backup.
 Then is it possible to move free space from D drive to C drive without losing data?
 The answer is yes.
-In this article, I'll show you detailed step with Windows native tool and best partition software.
+In this article, I'll introduce how to transfer space space from D to C drive in Windows PC and Server with safe tools.

 Applies to: Windows 11, Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP, Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 (R2), Small Business Server 2011, Windows Server 2008 (R2) and Windows Server 2003 (R2).